How Many Days a Week Should You Work Out?

 Can I Work Out Every Day?

-You certainly can work out every day, however, it may be counterproductive toward the goal you’re trying to achieve.
+You certainly can work out every day.
+However, working out every day may be counterproductive toward the goal you’re trying to achieve.
 I’m not, by any means, saying you can’t see great results when working out every day … that wouldn’t be true.

 This is a big reason why it’s recommended to take 2-3 days of rest from resistance training.
 So, if your goal is to build muscle, this could definitely slow down your progress.